aatmajajoshi/HackHive/README.md

 ```

 - Make Changes to code<br>
-- Push to your fork of the repository , navigate to original repository and make a pull request.<be>
+- Push to your fork of the repository, navigate to the original repository, and make a pull request.<be>

 <strong>Backend</strong>